Eye dominance test

 Here’s a simple dominant eye test to determine which eye is your preferred eye:

-2. With both eyes open, center this triangular opening on a distant object — such as a wall clock or door knob.
+- With both eyes open, center this triangular opening on a distant object, such as a wall clock or door knob.

 Here’s another easy dominant eye test:

-2. Keeping both eyes open and focused on a distant object, superimpose your thumb on that object.
-(Don’t worry if it looks like your thumb partially disappears — that’s normal.)
+- Keeping both eyes open and focused on a distant object, superimpose your thumb on that object.
+(Don’t worry; it’s normal if it looks like your thumb partially disappears.)

-Some studies have shown that sighting dominant eye tests are simple to perform and generally accurate.
-However, they can be affected by handedness (see below) and other non-visual factors.
+Sighting dominant eye tests are simple to perform, and experts tend to agree they are generally accurate.
+However, they can be affected by handedness and other factors.

-So, some researchers argue that non-sighting dominant eye tests may be a more accurate way to determine eye dominance.
-(Eye dominance is also called ocular dominance).
+So, some researchers argue that non-sighting dominant eye tests may be more accurate, depending on why you’re being tested.

 Eye dominance and handedness